jmelendez2269/HomeLab/NEXT_STEPS.md

 You'll know everything is working when:

-- [ ] All 7 containers are running
+- [ ] All containers are running (Readarr is optional)
-- [ ] You can access all web interfaces
+- [ ] You can access all web interfaces (Readarr can be skipped)
 - [ ] qBittorrent can download files
 - [ ] Prowlarr has indexers configured
-- [ ] Sonarr/Radarr/Readarr are connected to qBittorrent and Prowlarr
+- [ ] Sonarr/Radarr are connected to qBittorrent and Prowlarr
 - [ ] Jellyfin can scan and display your media libraries
 - [ ] You can stream content from Jellyfin
+- [ ] (Optional) Readarr configured if you want book management

 Good luck with your media server setup! 🎬📺📚